geerlingguy/ansible-role-pip/README.md

 Available variables are listed below, along with default values (see `defaults/main.yml`):

-    pip_package: python-pip
+    pip_package: python3-pip

 The name of the packge to install to get `pip` on the system.
-You can set to `python3-pip`, for example, when using Python 3 on Ubuntu.
+For older systems that don't have Python 3 available, you can set this to `python-pip`.

-    pip_executable: pip
+    pip_executable: pip3

 The role will try to autodetect the pip executable based on the `pip_package` (e.g. `pip` for Python 2 and `pip3` for Python 3).
 You can also override this explicitly, e.g. `pip_executable: pip3.6`.